spoddutur/spark-notes/rebroadcast_a_broadcast_variable.md

   - Update cluster centroids with new centres.
   - Reassign new cluster ids to input data-points based on new cluster centroids.
 - **Example2:** Similarly, consider another example of phrase mining which aims at extracting quality phrases from a text corpus.
 A streaming application that is trying to do phrase-mining would want to have:
-- Cache of the `<mined phrases, their-term-frequency>` across the worker nodes.
+	- Cache of the `<mined-phrases, their-term-frequency>` across the worker nodes.
 	- Be able to update this cache as more phrases are mined.

 ## What is common in both these cases?
 The reference data, be it the cluster centroids or the phrases mined, in both the tasks would need to:
 1. Broadcast it to have a local cached copy per executor and
 2. Iteratively keep refining this broadcasted cache.

-#### For the cases discussed above, one would think that we want a way to broadcast our periodically updateng reference data.
+#### For the cases discussed above, one would think that we want a way to broadcast our periodically changing reference data.
 But is it really needed?
 Let’s see alternative perspectives in which we can think to handle such cases.

 ## Why should we not think of workarounds to update broadcast variable?
 Before going further into alternative perspectives, please do note that the Broadcast object is not Serializable and needs to be final.
-So, stop thinking about or searching for a solution to update broadcast variable.
+So, stop thinking about or searching for a solution to update it.

-## Demo time: Right perspective/approach ot handle it:
+## Demo time: Right perspective/approach to handle it:
 Now, hopefully, you are also in the same page as me to stop thinking of modifying a broadcast variable.
 Let's explore the right approach to handle such cases.
 Enough of talk.
 Let's see the code to demo the same.

 ### Demo: